tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/virtualmachines/virtualmachines-generalize.md

 # Generalize a virtual machine

 This API is used to mark a Virtual Machine as generalized in Azure.
 You need to still run sysprep on the machine before calling this API.
-This is a required operation before calling the [Save an image from a VM](../virtual-machines/save-an-image-from-a-vm.md).
+This operation is required before calling the [Save an image from a VM](../virtualmachines/virtualmachines-save-image.md).

 ## Request